ibm-cloud-docs/hs-crypto/uko-align-key.md

 # Realigning managed keys with key templates
 {: #align-key}

 After a managed key is created with a key template, you can still update the key template on general properties, key lifecycles, and assigned keystores.
 If it happens, an `Unaligned` flag can be displayed on the key details card for keys that are created with the key template.
-You can then manually realign your key with the key template with the UI, or programmatically with the {{site.data.keyword.uko_full_notm}} API.
+You can then manually realign your key with the key template with the {{site.data.keyword.uko_full_notm}} with the UI, or programmatically with the {{site.data.keyword.uko_full_notm}} API.
 You can either realign active or deactivated keys with the key template.
 {: shortdesc}

-Currently, with the UI, you can only realign assigned keystores with the key template.
+Currently, with the {{site.data.keyword.uko_full_notm}} with the UI, you can only realign assigned keystores with the key template.
 To realign general properties and key lifecycles, use the {{site.data.keyword.uko_full_notm}} API.
 {: note}